Professional Tree Fertilization in Tallahassee

 -

-Soil Sampling and Laboratory Analysis -- We collect soil cores from multiple points within the root zones of your trees and send them to a certified lab.
+Soil sampling and laboratory analysis.
+We collect soil cores from multiple points within the root zones of your trees and send them to a certified lab.
 The results show pH, organic matter content, nitrogen, phosphorus, potassium, and key micronutrients like iron, manganese, zinc, and magnesium.

 -

-Custom Nutrient Prescription -- Our arborist reviews the lab data alongside the species and condition of your trees to formulate a fertilization blend that addresses the specific deficiencies identified.
+Custom nutrient prescription.
+Our arborist reviews the lab data alongside the species and condition of your trees to formulate a fertilization blend that addresses the specific deficiencies identified.
 We also factor in soil pH, since nutrient availability changes dramatically across the pH scale, and Tallahassee soils can range from quite acidic to moderately alkaline depending on the neighborhood.

 -

-Subsurface Root Zone Injection -- Using specialized equipment, we inject the liquid nutrient solution directly into the soil at the proper depth within the active root zone.
+Subsurface root zone injection.
+Using specialized equipment, we inject the liquid nutrient solution directly into the soil at the proper depth within the active root zone.
 This method bypasses the turfgrass layer, avoids surface runoff, and puts the fertilizer exactly where tree roots can absorb it most efficiently.

 -